May 18, 2015 at 2:22 pm #6817

 by Pen Name

-Story Blurb: While Story Blurb’s are the editor and promotion team’s responsibility, we ask that authors provide a preliminary draft.
-A Story Blurb a teaser/description paragraph about the story.
-Blurbs are advertisements.
-FFP guidelines for writing blurbs:
+Story Blurb: While Story Blurbs are the responsibility of the editor and promotions team, we ask that authors provide a draft Story Blurb.
+A Story Blurb is a one or two paragraph teaser for the story.
+They’re advertisements, and we have guidelines for making them effective:

 - Give the reader a sense of what the story is about, particularly both setting and the primary conflict of the story.
-Using name of primary character helps.
-Give a sense of what people are getting.
+Using the name of primary character helps.

-- Do not give away the ending, resolution or any surprises in the story.
+- Do not give away the ending or spoil any of the story’s major reveals.

-- Do not include any words that will flag the auto reject from our distributors (i.e. rape, torture, incest).
+- Do not include any words that are likely to flag the auto-reject from our distributors, such as rape, torture, or incest.

 - Active voice is usually better than passive.
-Sometimes present tense works better than past tense for blurbs.
-Try not to use ellipses or otherwise trail off at the end.
+Sometimes, present tense works better than past tense for blurbs, as it lends a sense of urgency.
+Try not to use ellipses or otherwise trail off at the end—this includes ending on a question, a device that has been overused

-(While titles, blurbs, genres and other promotional parts of the work are subject to editor and publisher’s changes, we like to have authors involved in this part of the process as well as others.)
+While titles, blurbs, genres, and other promotional parts of the work are subject to changes by the editor and publisher, we like to have authors involved in this part of the process.

 Word Count: Total number of words in the story.
-Word and most other text software will give you an automatic count.
-Be careful not to include the title page in that though.
-To measure the word count of a specific area in Word, you select that section, go to Review menu and the select Word Count.
-(The same works for the full document.)
-Directions will vary in other programs.
+Word and most other text software will give you an automatic count, but be careful not to include the title page in that count.
+To measure the word count of a specific area in Word, you select that section; the word count in the lower left corner of the window will show the word count of the selected text before the total for the document, as [selected text]/[full document].
+You can also go to the Review tab and the select Word Count from the Proofing toolbar.
+Of course, directions will vary in other programs.

 Genres: Usually a list of the several categories we will use in marketing.
-Some examples include: Romance, Contemporary, Gay, Science Fiction, Thriller, Suspense, Historical, etc. It should be the categories besides “Erotica” which the story fits.
+Some examples include: Romance, Contemporary, Gay, Science Fiction, Thriller, Suspense, Historical, and so on.
+You should list all the categories besides, “Erotica,” which fit the story.

-Author Blurb/Bio: We require a 50-200 word bio (written in third person) to be put on the sites and in the ebooks we produce for authors.
-Authors can restrict their bio to only about their writing, but we encourage including some personal information as well.
+Author Blurb/Bio: We require a 50-200 word bio (written in third person) to be put on the site and in the books we produce for authors.
+Authors can write their bio to mention only their writing, but we encourage including some personal touches, as well.
 Again, please do not include untrue information in your bio.
-The bio on the site can be longer than that in the book, if you want.
+Remember, this is the blurb that promotes you as an author, and showing a bit of your personality helps sell your authorial brand.
+The bio for the website can be longer than that in the book, if you want.
 Keep your tone friendly but professional.
 If you need help with this, please let us know and we will happily help you get it right.
-Remember, this is the blurb that sells you as an author.
-(Note that the Author Blurb is not an author’s notes about the specific work and should be able to be used outside that work.)
+Note that the Author Blurb is not an author’s note about the specific work and should be able to be used outside that work.
 This blurb should be checked, and if applicable, updated with each new story release.

 Production Notes: Add a Notes section if the formatting requires special attention: